sav132/face-recognition-system/README.md

-#  Make sure you place the face you want to recognise in image folder.Just one picture will be enough(Power of inception)
+#  Make sure you place the face you want to recognise in image folder , just one picture will be enough(Power of inception!!!)